kube-logging/logging-operator/README.md

 ## Example

-The following example shows what you need to provide for proper log shipping.
+The following steps set up an example configuration for sending nginx logs to S3.

 ### Create Secret

-Create a secret file with valid input
+Create a manifest file for the AWS access key:

 ```
 apiVersion: v1